chasewdavis/full-stack-challenge/README.md

 start front end server
   * npm start
   * navigate to http://localhost:8080/#/

+For testing (from client directory)
+ * npm run test

 NOTE: Depending on your browser, you may have to enable CORS ( cross origin resourse sharing )